-We compile our annual report in compliance with In recent years, we have expanded our corporate Global Reporting Initiative (GRI) standards and base structure to strengthen the Group's sustainable corour sustainability goals on those of the United Naporate activities, from strategy to implementation. tions (Sustainable Development Goals, or SDGs).
-We The global sustainability team, which has been rereport on the countries with the most employees, sponsible for the topic within the Group in its own starting with those that have approximately 1,000 or Group Sustainability department since 2022, sets the more, and the countries where our production sites cornerstones for sustainability at B. Braun.
-The dehave 50 employees or more.
-We added another propartment puts the necessary activities in motion and duction site to our 2023 report and included it retroensures their implementation.
-It monitors sustainabilactively in the 2021 and 2022 data.
-We have also ity-related requirements, coordinates the global sustaken steps to increase precision when compiling our tainability network, and helps other departments data.
-We were able to cover 27 countries and over 93 exchange ideas regarding sustainable approaches.
-The percent of all B. Braun employees in the reporting department reports directly to the CEO. year.
+We compile our annual report in compliance with Global Reporting Initiative (GRI) standards and base our sustainability goals on those of the United Nations (Sustainable Development Goals, or SDGs).
+We report on the countries with the most employees, starting with those that have approximately 1,000 or more, and the countries where our production sites have 50 employees or more.
+We added another production site to our 2023 report and included it retroactively in the 2021 and 2022 data.
+We have also taken steps to increase precision when compiling our data.
+We were able to cover 27 countries and over 93 percent of all B. Braun employees in the reporting year.